CMCunha/cristianomcunha.com/_posts/2021-09-14-building-my-blog.markdown

 It is that easy because the founder of [Jekyll][Jekyll-link] is in fact the co-founder of [GitHub][github-link] [Tom Preston-Werner][tompreston-link].

-Then you need to configure the [GitHub Pages][githubpages-link], that in fact are already a a static website hosting service that enables you to host a static website directly from a public [GitHub][github-link] repository, by default when you activete it it will make your static site available at your your user name plus `.github.io`, so for me it will be `cmcunha.github.io`.
+Then you need to configure the [GitHub Pages][githubpages-link], that in fact are already a static website hosting service that enables you to host a static website directly from a public [GitHub][github-link] repository, by default when you activate it, it will make your static site available at your user name plus `.github.io`, so for me it will be `cmcunha.github.io`.

 ![GitHub Pages Configuration](/assets/img/githubpages_conf.png)

 ### DNS
-Of course my blog could be available trough the default [GitHub pages][githubpages-link] link associated with it but I wanted to go a little further and actually access my blog through: `cristianomcunha.com`, so I bought that domain on GoDaddy platform and redirect it to the [GitHub pages][githubpages-link] of my blog.
+Of course my blog could be available trough the default [GitHub pages][githubpages-link] link associated with it but I wanted to go a little further and actually access my blog through: `cristianomcunha.com`, so I bought that domain on [GoDaddy][godaddy-link] (from Portugal for me) platform and redirect it to the [GitHub pages][githubpages-link] of my blog.

 All done!